Paradox2102/anthill-anarchy-match-runner/README.md

 Note: There is no attempt to interact with driver station software, so teams are responsible for complying with start/stop.

 Two interfaces are provided:
-* http://localhost:8081/overlay.html - Team/audience facing view suitable for video overlay
+* http://localhost:8081/overlay.html - Team/audience facing view suitable for video overlay.
+Supports optional `delay` URL parameter giving a delay in seconds before server events are executed.
 * http://localhost:8081/control.html - Administration view with buttons that change the state

 Note: To use this yourself, you will minimally need to: